CCIGAMES/RiiDownloader/README.md

 It then either applies any free patches, or connects to the open shop channel and installs one of its fanmade n64 emulators Then creates a mario 64 wad installed in the menu That's the jist of it

+# Why does this exist?

+Just trying to do whatever I can to keep the wii shop "active", there arent many games on both wii and switch, but it cant hurt to do this.